Data for Policy 2026 (DfP’26)

 This theme calls for a responsible and ethical societal response while fostering debate across multiple disciplines.
 We invite reflections and evidence-based research that explore and contest these views.
 Ranging from geopolitical promises to large-scale investments, social consequences, and legal frameworks, AI has become a truly transdisciplinary field.
 We welcome contributions from engineering, the humanities, and the social sciences that offer transformative perspectives on our collective future.

-Submissions are organised into six broad, interdisciplinary, cross-sectoral areas of interest, which form the standard tracks of the conference. (see linked page for full description)
+Submissions are organised into six broad, interdisciplinary, cross-sectoral areas of interest, which form the standard tracks of the conference. (see linked page for full description) In addition, the conference offers a special track convened by The Digital Statecraft Academy (DSA) that complements the broader conference theme, providing a dedicated space to explore the intersection of technology, institutions, and human agency in the algorithmic age.

 • Area 1: Digital & Data-driven Transformations in Governance